leangjia/blender_docs/manual/addons/import_export/paper_model.rst

 These are described in more detail below.

 If you are unhappy with the generated net, you can edit it manually.
-For this, you have to execute the *Unfold* tool first (available Mesh tab in the Properties editor).
+For this, you have to execute the *Unfold* tool first (available Mesh tab in the Properties).
 Edges that will be cut in order to flatten the mesh must be marked as Edit Mode seams.
 You can use *Clear Seam* and *Mark Seam* tools to organize them as you wish, or use the helper button *Clear All Seams* in Object Mode to start from scratch.